Toray Industries: History

+Since the late 1990s, Toray Industries has maintained a partnership with Uniqlo.
+As a result of their joint development efforts, Uniqlo has released products such as Heattech, a line of winter innerwear that converts body moisture into heat, and Airism, a line of summer innerwear made from fibers one tenth the thickness of human hair and designed for superior quick drying performance.

 In September 2013, Toray Industries announced a plan to buy Zoltek for half a billion dollars.
 The company became a wholly owned subsidiary of Toray and continued operating as a separate business unit.

 In 2014, as a major aerospace composites supplier, Toray opened a polyacrylonitrile (PAN), the carbon fiber precursor, production line in Lacq, south-western France.

 In November 2017, Toray admitted to committing 149 quality data falsifications between 2008 and 2016, including on tests run on tire-strengthening cords.
 As clients to Toray, the companies Boeing and Uniqlo may have been affected.